anthonystarke/card_crusher_group_project/README.md

-# Games Hub
+# Card Battle Game

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Card Battle Game is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started